DavidZapataOh/DavidZapataOh/README.md

 <div>
  <p>
-I am a young man passionate about technology.
-I have several certified studies and every day I like to learn something new.
-I characterize myself as a self-taught, independent, recursive person with good logic.
-Among my experience is the development of Dapps, smart contracts, cryptocurrencies and wallets.
+I am a Blockchain Developer with over 3 years of experience, specializing in the creation of Smart Contracts using Solidity.
+Currently focused on developing privacy dApps with Zero Knowledge.

 I possess outstanding design and coding abilities, along with the capacity to transform specifications into captivating web applications, all within the realm of blockchain development.
 </p>